yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Since Mozilla is going forward with overwriting already localized articles with machine translated slop, Mozilla is telling their userbase that machine translations are good enough.

-If Mozilla thought localization mattered, they would let their localizers words' stand, instead of automatically believing that the bots are doing a better job.
+If Mozilla thought localization mattered, they would let their localizers' words stand, instead of automatically believing that the bots are doing a better job.

 According to the [latest documentation](https://support.mozilla.org/en-US/forums/contributors/717387) on Machine Translations on SUMO, Mozilla says: